AdhocAdam/smletsexchangeconnector/README.md

 ## So what is this for?
 The stock Exchange Connector is a seperate download for SCSM 2012+ that enables SCSM deployments to leverage an Exchange mailbox to process updates to work items.
 While incredibly useful, some feel limited by the lack of customization given its nature as a sealed management pack.
 This PowerShell script replicates all functionality of [Exchange Connector 3.1](https://www.microsoft.com/en-ca/download/details.aspx?id=45291) introduces several new features, and enables SCSM Administrators to further customize the solution to their needs.

+## Who is this for?
+This is aimed at SCSM administrators looking to further push the automation limits of what their SCSM deployment can do with inbound email processing.
+As such, you should be comfortable with PowerShell and navigating SCSM via SMlets.

 ## What new things can it do?
 Minimum File Attachment Size
 - You can set a minimum size in KB.
 In doing so, files less than the defined size will not be added to the work item (i.e. corporate signature graphics won't be added)